Avoiding hedge wars

 The Theft Act 1968 makes it a criminal offence to take wild flowers, fruit and foliage from any plant if it is sold for commercial gain.
 Similarly, you cannot go onto your neighbour’s land, or lean over the boundary fence, without permission.
 Although you do have a right to maintain your property, if access to the neighbouring land is denied, you can apply to the Court under the Access to Neighbouring Land Act 1992.

 In some cases, the Anti Social Behaviour Act 2003 might assist.
-Problem hedges (such as Leylandii and Lawson Cypress) have been a high profile issue.
+Problem hedges (such as Leylandii and Lawson Cypress) have been a high profile issue over recent years.
 In extreme cases, violent disputes have escalated leading to murder and suicide.
 The 2003 Act introduced new powers for local authorities to act in certain disputes which have often been exercised.
 Where the height of a hedge is unreasonable, the local authority will serve a notice requiring the hedge to be cut down.
 If the works are not carried out, the owner may be liable to a fine of up to £1,000.

 Not all hedges are caught under the 2003 Act.
 As a general rule, trees cannot legally interfere with a right of light over, or access to, a neighbour’s garden.
 The 2003 Act covers evergreen or semi-evergreen hedges or shrubs over two metres high which must be a continuous hedge made up of a line of at least two or more trees or shrubs.
 The Act does not apply to farmland.